shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 Kyle stood up slowly, heading towards the door, but he felt a rush of wind, and a hand caught his shoulder.
 He turned slowly, and Professor Bracken frowned, "Not you.
 You need an actual lesson.
 Something new."

-Bracken vanished, reappearing at the front of the class, "Come on, join me."
+Bracken vanished, reappearing at the front of the class, "Come join me."

 Kyle sighed, concentrating on the vial, and dispersed himself, reconstituting on the stage, "So...
 You said something about new?"